LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-two/README.md

 ### Organizing Your Puppet Modules

 In puppet, manifests are organized into **modules**.
 A module is a collection of manifests and associated data.
+We can put any resource we want into a module, but to keep our configuration management organized, we'll group things together under a sensible topic.
+For example, we could have a module for everything related to monitoring the computer's health, another one for setting up the network stack, and yet another one for configuring a web serving application.
+So the module ship the manifest in the associated data, but how is this organized?
+All manifests gets stored in a directory called manifests.
+The rest of the data is stored in different directories depending on what it does.
+The files directory includes files that are copied into the client machines without any changes, like the ntp.conf file that we saw in our last video.
+The template's directory includes files that are preprocessed before they've been copied into the client machines.
+These templates can include values that get replaced after calculating the manifests, or sections that are only present if certain conditions are valid.

 * Manifest directory which stores manifest and init.pp where it defines a class with the same name as the created module
 * Templates directory which stores any files that stores rules to be used